 Gibby’s Fries are fresh-cut homemade French fries that can only be found at carnivals, festivals, and fairs during the summer months.
 We dropped in on the Huron Community fair during Sunday’s set up.
 Gibby’s was already doing business, and the fryers were hot.
 We also take a look at where we’re French fries invented and the types of french fries that are out there.
 The answer may surprise you.

 A Michigan Fair Treat – Hot Gibby’s French Fries

 This family-owned company is based in Traverse City.
 During the summer, Gibby’s Concessions travel around the state and can be found at county fairs, carnivals, and special events.
 Gibby’s constantly ranks as the top fried spud in yearly peoples choice votes in the state.

-The Secret of the Gibby’s Fries
+The Secret of the Gibby’s Fries Cooking

 Gibby’s Fries – Ketchup vs. Malt Vinegar

 It’s an important choice, to dress or not to dress.
-These fries are so good many dive in right away.
-However, I make a beeline to the course ground salt and vinegar.
+These homemade french fries are so good many dive in right away.
+However, I make a beeline to the coarse ground salt and vinegar.
 Never Ketchup.
 I always use a good malt vinegar at home but at the county fair, all that’s available is white vinegar dispensed with a pump on top of a gallon jug.
 Sparingly used, the tart and salt seem to spring the taste buds into life.
 The secret is to eat them while still hot and firm.
 They don’t age well and will turn into a limp sticky mess quickly.

 Gibby’s Fries Are At All the Cool Fairs